 Honorary Professor, HEC Montréal

 Benoît Tremblay is Honorary Professor at HEC Montréal, where he has taught since 1976.
 He holds an MBA from HEC Montréal and a Doctorate from the École Pratique des Hautes Études, Paris.
 One of the founders of the Study Centre for the Management of Co-operatives in 1975, he has been active as a researcher for many years and has served on the board of different cooperative organisations.
 In 1984, he was appointed Deputy Minister responsible for cooperative development in Quebec.
 He has been active in public life as a Member of the City of Montreal Council and a Member of the Executive Committee of the Montreal Urban Community and Finance and Economic Development Commission’s President.
 In 1988, he was elected Member of the Canadian Federal Parliament and nominated as Parliamentary Secretary to the Minister of Industry, Science and Technology.
 Returning to HEC Montréal in 1997, he focused his research on two main topics: the manager’s craft and the development of financial services cooperatives in the world.
 From 2001 to 2010, he was Director of the Desjardins Centre for Studies in Management of Financial Services Cooperatives.
-His research has led to the creation of the International Observatory on Financial Services Cooperatives (newly named Cooperatives Gateway), which includes a Database on Institutions, a Virtual Library, as well as a management simulation called Str@tégiCA, developed for Crédit Agricole in partnership with the Crédit Agricole Mutuelle Training Institute (IFCAM).
+His research has led to the creation of the International Observatory on Financial Services Cooperatives (newly named the Cooperatives Gateway), which includes a Database on Institutions and a Virtual Library, as well as a management simulation called Str@tégiCA, developed for Crédit Agricole in partnership with the Crédit Agricole Mutuelle Training Institute (IFCAM).
 He speaks French and English.

 Inmaculada Buendía Martínez, PhD